-• Fit the chain - start at the bar nose.
+Fit the chain - start at the bar nose.

-- Fit the guide bar over the studs (1) the cutting edges on the top of the bar must point to the right. - Engage the peg of the tensioner slide in the locating hole (2) - place the chain over the sprocket (3) at the same time. - Turn the tensioning screw (4)clockwise until there is very little chain sag on the underside of the bar - and the drive link tangs are engaged in the bar groove. - Refit the sprocket cover and tighten the nuts only moderately by hand (they are finally tightened after the saw chain is tensioned). - Go to chapter on "Tensioning the Saw Chain"
+- Fit the guide bar over the studs (1) the cutting edges on the top of the bar must point to the right. - Engage the peg of the tensioner slide in the locating hole (2) - place the chain over sprocket (3) at the same time. - Turn the tensioning screw (4)clockwise until there is very little chain sag on the underside of the bar - and the drive link tangs are engaged in the bar groove. - Refit the sprocket cover and screw on the nuts only fingertight. - Go to chapter on "Tensioning the Saw Chain"